 The Y is dedicated to improving the overall health of the community.
-At the YMCA of WNC, our Population Health team takes several approaches to improving health outcomes for people with chronic conditions or diseases.
+Our Population Health team takes several approaches to improving health outcomes for people with chronic conditions or diseases.
+Our team of lifestyle coaches and health navigators will work with you and your primary care provider to better manage your conditions and improve your health.

 LIVESTRONG at the YMCA is a physical activity and well-being program that helps adult cancer survivors achieve their holistic health goals.
 The research-based program offers people affected by cancer a supportive environment to participate in physical and social activities focused on strengthening the whole person.